-If the lead has consumed enough content through your website and your emails, he could be ready to make a purchase.
-There is no guarantee of it.
-So, you will send him an email, introducing your first level (i.e. the least expensive) product.
+If the lead has consumed enough content through your website and your emails, they could be ready to make a purchase.
+There is no guarantee, though.
+You can send them an email introducing your first level (i.e., the least expensive) product.

-If he responds to it, it is your signal that this lead has progressed to the next stage of the funnel; his purchase intent is much stronger than a new lead.
+If the lead responds to it, they have progressed to the next stage of the funnel; their purchase intent is stronger than that of a new lead.
 This is your second segment - based on the buying intent of the lead.
 Such a lead could convert on the first email or any of the subsequent emails.
-You shouldn't be sending him the same content as you were sending when he was a fresh lead.
+You can do away with small offerings and pitch your core offer to them.

 Similarly, your new first-time customers might start buying more or might never purchase from you again.
 Both these are different levels of purchase intent.
-You will have to serve different content to each of them, to avoid being irrelevant to any of them.
+You will have to deliver different content to each of them.

-Once you get customers, they will eventually make a purchase.
-The next time you have a new product or service to sell, you should reach out to them.
+Once you get paying customers, segment them for other offers.
+The next time you have a new product or service that they might like, reach out to them.
 They’ve only bought from you once, so they may still have their reservations.
-You don’t want to get too sales-y on this audience segment, but do remind them of their buying history when you make your offer.
+You don’t want to get too salesy on this audience segment, but do remind them of their buying history when you make your offer.

 With time, you can hopefully move the first-time customer to the long-term customer bucket.
 These customers have bought from you faithfully for a while.
 They may have purchased products of all price levels from you.
 You can rely on them to buy when you roll out a new product or service, so they should receive every new offer update from you.

-Yes, you want to keep a bucket for unresponsive customers as well.
+Yes, you want to keep a bucket called unresponsive customers as well.
 Why?
 You’re going to write totally different copy for these dead leads.
-You’re trying to gently nudge them into making a purchase.
+You’re trying to gently nudge them into making their first or second purchase.

 What if you don’t hear from unresponsive customers?
 They may have opted in initially, but they haven’t done anything since.
 This is another reason to have your audience segmented into buckets.
-If you have a bucket for unresponsive customers, you can decide when to cut them off.
+If you have a bucket for unresponsive customers, you can write follow-up or reminder emails to them.

-No matter the reason, you don’t want these unresponsive customers clogging up your automation process.
-It’s time to think of removing them from the email list.
 Every few months, you should check the unresponsive customers bucket.
-If a few follow-up attempts don’t work, cut them from your email list.
+If a few follow-up attempts don’t work, drop them from your email list.

 Segmenting your audience into buckets is important for a multitude of reasons.
 Leads never feel left out because they’re only receiving content and offers that appeal to them.
 If certain audience members are unresponsive for any reason, you can send them reminder emails instead of product offers.
 If certain leads reside in your business's location, you can target better offers and content for them.